HBPMedical/cscs-openstack/README.md

 In order to use it, make sure you already have docker, docker-cli and docker-compose.
 Also, your user could be in **docker** group, or you can use sudo.

 # docker-compose.yml
+## network
+You can notice that a networks section has been defined, with a MTU adjusted to 1450.
+This is the value we have on CSCS' Pollux's OpenStack environment.

+Then, if you plan to run this container on a Pollux VM, you HAVE to adjust this value, because the default MTU is 1500, which means that the IP packets will be fragmented, resulting, in some cases, in an impossibility to reach the outside world from within a container.

+In the case of Docker, this is because Docker doesn't check the MTU of the outgoing connection at startup.
+Therefore, the value of the Docker MTU is set to the default one, which is 1500.

+To check the MTU value of your network outgoing connection, type "ip link" and check which value is set for your outgoing (i.e. ens3) network interface.

+Then, you can also see which value is set on your default Docker interface: docker0.

+You can face different situations and fix them (if needed) with different ways:

+- Your docker0 MTU is less than or equal to the outgoing connection interface MTU.
+You don't need to do anything!
+- Your docker0 MTU is greater than the outgoing connection interface MTU
+  - You can fix the Docker daemon's MTU.
+You create a file /etc/docker/daemon.json and put '{"mtu": 1450}' (without single quotes) in it.
+Note that I've put 1450 here for the example.
+Set it to the value of your outgoing connection interface.
+Once done, you have to restart the Docker daemon.
+  - You can fix your docker-compose files the same way it's done here, by adding or completing the networks section.

 ## environment

 Just replace variables in docker-compose.yml.
 You can also set environment variables.